 Top Issues Facing Academic Libraries

-This article from the June 2016 issue of C&RL News outlines the primary issues facing academic libraries today, including recruitment, education, and retention of librarians.
-The findings in the article are the results of research conducted by ACRL's Research Planning and Review Committee.
+This article from the June 2018 issue of C&RL News outlines the primary issues facing academic libraries today, including recruitment, education, and retention of librarians.
+The findings in the article are the results of research conducted by the ACRL Research Planning and Review Committee.